|Space Launch Report: SpaceX Falcon Heavy|

 Falcon Heavy Launch from KSC LC 39A as Illustrated in Early 2015

-Falcon Heavy is a planned modular growth version of the existing two-stage SpaceX Falcon 9 that may become the world's heaviest lifting rocket when it enters service.
-With two strap-on liquid boosters augmenting a two-stage core, the 68.4 meter tall rocket will weigh 1,462.8 tonnes at liftoff and will rise on the combined 1,800 tonnes of sea level thrust produced by 27 Merlin 1D engines, according to the SpaceX web site.
+Falcon Heavy is a planned modular growth version of the existing two-stage SpaceX Falcon 9 that should become the world's heaviest lifting rocket when it enters service.
+With two strap-on liquid boosters augmenting a two-stage core, the 70 meter tall rocket will weigh 1,420 tonnes at liftoff and will rise on the combined 2,326 tonnes of sea level thrust produced by 27 Merlin 1D engines, according to the SpaceX web site.

-In a fully expendable configuration, SpaceX says that Falcon Heavy will be able to lift more than 45 tonnes to a 28.5 deg low earth orbit (LEO), or about 18 tonnes to a 27 deg inclination geosynchronous transfer orbit (GTO) from Florida.
-If propellant crossfeed from the boosters to the central core was implemented, LEO payload would exceed 53 tonnes and GTO payload would reach 21.2 tonnes.
+In a fully expendable configuration, SpaceX says that Falcon Heavy will be able to lift more than 63 tonnes to a 28.5 deg low earth orbit (LEO), or more than 26 tonnes to a 27 deg inclination geosynchronous transfer orbit (GTO) from Florida.

 Falcon Heavy History